Site icon Energy Advice Hub

 • Your methodologies (how you gathered the data and calculated it);

 • What the academy trust is doing to improve energy efficiency.
-(There are no penalties for doing nothing – you just have to say so.)
+(There are no penalties for doing nothing – you just have to say so);

 Are there any exceptions to academy trusts’ SECR obligations?

-Assuming the trust is large enough to count as a large company under the Companies Act 2006, it probably isn’t an exception.
+Assuming the MAT is large enough to count as a large company under the Companies Act 2006, it probably isn’t an exception.
 However, if your trust consumes fewer than 40,000 kilowatt-hours (kWh) of energy in the reporting period, you qualify as a “low energy user” and become exempt.
-However, in order to know whether or not your trust qualifies, you have to get a clear idea of your annual energy use.
-This means doing the work of calculating your UK energy use, so you can’t escape at least the first step.

-However, wondering about loopholes and exceptions is the wrong way to approach SECR.
+We would stress that wondering about loopholes and exceptions is the wrong way to approach SECR.
 Many large organisations have found that the information they gather as part of their SECR obligations proves to be invaluable in helping them identify ways to become more energy-efficient, reduce their carbon footprint and cut running costs for the trust.

-Many big corporations already have someone responsible for matters relating to energy use and carbon, but this may not be the case for academy trusts: compiling a SECR report for the first time might seem a daunting task.
 The government guidance gives some worked examples to help you with the kind of calculations involved, but you may prefer to engage expert help to ensure compliance and improve the reporting process moving forward.

 Exit mobile version